 Many of the activities at Hack the Future require that you have some software program installed on your computer.
 You will get the most out of the day if this is already pre-installed, and you don't have to do this on the day of the event.
 Maybe you want to check it out beforehand, and you'll already have ideas for a project, or questions for us?

-Unity is a professional 3D game development tool for Windows and Mac OS X.
+Unity is a professional 3D game development tool for Windows and macOS.

-Minecraft mods are built using the Forge framework.
-Both Minecraft and Forge are written in Java and require the Java Development Kit (JDK).
+Minecraft mods are often built using the Forge framework.
+Both Minecraft and Forge are written in Java and require Java 8 (will not work with Java 9 nor 10).
 You should also install an IDE.

 The Arduino is a small microcontroller board for electronics projects.
 To program it, you should install the open-source development environment.